← slugmint tool

 Arabic transliterationnot supported

-CJK (Chinese / Japanese / Korean)not supported
+CJK (Chinese / Japanese / Korean)leave encoded / not transliteratednot supported

 npm package available✓ @v0idd0/slugmint (MIT)web tool only